diana-hui-yang/cohesity-scripts/db2/backup-db2-coh-nfs-mount/aix/README.md

 - -y : Cohesity Cluster DNS name
 - -v : Cohesity View that is configured to be the target for Oracle backup
 - -m : mount-prefix (like /coh/db2)
-- -n : number of mounts (only 1 is supported currently)
+- -n : number of mounts
 - -e : Retention time (days to retain the backups)

  Optional Parameters
 - -l : offline backup or online backup. off means offline backup. default is online backup
-- -p : number of stripes (Optional, only 1 is supported currently)
+- -p : number of stripes
 - -w : yes means preview db2 backup scripts